-Hanging Ar500 targets loosely so they can sway when shot will help with the longevity of the target by lessoning the impact of the bullet on the face of the target.
-One huge benefit of hanging ar500 targets loosely is the sound quality when shot.
-Loose hung targets ring much louder and longer than Ar500 targets that are hung tight to a stand or mount.
+Hanging AR500 targets loosely so they can sway when shot will help with the longevity of the target by lessening the impact of the bullet on the face of the target.
+One huge benefit of hanging AR500 targets loosely is the sound quality when shot.
+Loose hung targets ring much louder and longer than AR500 targets that are hung tight to a stand or mount.

 Hanging by chain

 One hanging option is to hang them by chains that will allow the AR500 target to move freely.
 When using the chain method, make sure to use bolts that are 3 to 4 times longer than the depth of the target.
 Use one nut to tighten bolt to target and two nuts on each side of the chain as in the picture below.
 This will keep the target at an angle while still maintaining free movement of the AR500 target.

 Hang by mounting bracket